Social Media Guide

 • Guide to creating social CTAs

 Please note!
-Instagram doesn’t let you use multiple links, or hyperlink from your text.
+Instagram doesn’t let you use multiple links, or hyperlinks from your text.
 Alternatively – use Linktree, this way you can add all the links you need to your bio (website, socials, blog, contact, etc) and in the copy of your Instagram post reference “Link in bio”

 When to post